nginx/unit-docs/source/unitctl.rst

 to interact with its :ref:`control API <source-startup>`, and a command line interface (unitctl) that exposes the functionality provided by the SDK.

-This CLI is a powerful tool that allows you to deploy, manage, and configure Unit in your environment.
+This CLI is a multi-purpose tool that allows you to deploy, manage, and configure Unit in your environment.

 *****************